Doujin STG – 2010 Roundtable Interview

-Yoko is the head of Rebrank, a 7 member team that burst onto the doujin scene with their 2005 game “Samidare” 1 Although Samidare is a danmaku game, the shield system that allows you to become invincible changes the focus of the game from careful bullet dodging to one of pattern execution.
+Yoko is the head of Rebrank, a 7 member team that burst onto the doujin scene with their 2005 game “Samidare”.1 Although Samidare is a danmaku game, the shield system changes the focus of the game from careful bullet dodging to pattern execution.
 We are currently awaiting the completion of “RefRain.”
-The demo shows it to be a game full of unique mechanics.
+The demo shows off its many unique mechanics.

 Furinya is the two-person team of of character designer Takada Shinichi and programmer Takasaka.
-In August of 2010 they released the newest version of “Aclla ~taiyou no miko to sora no shinpei~” 2 .
-While it is a shooting game, the world and story are also intriguing, and Takada Shinichi has recently published a manga based on it.
-Two volumes have been independently published, so be sure to check this out if you want to go even deeper into the world of Accla.
+In August of 2010 they released the newest version of “Aclla ~taiyou no miko to sora no shinpei~”.2 While it is a shooting game, the world and story are also intriguing, and Takada Shinichi has recently published a manga based on it.

 In 2007 Entis Soft, the one-man team of Rikage, released their first shooting game “Witch in Wonderland“.
 Currently, a 1-stage playable demo of their new game, “Hayabusa“, is available at their site.
-The glimpses of homages to other games and the setting involving the actual Hayabusa probe which was launched into space are both intriguing.
-Things like the messages displayed between the stages and the foreshadowed denoument only heighten our anticipation for the completed game.
+Both the glimpses of homages to other games and the setting involving the actual Hayabusa probe are very intriguing.

 Jirurun represents veteran team SITER SKAIN, who became known in the doujin shooting world with their 1999 release Kamui.
-Their newest release, which went through a long development, is “ALLTYNEX Second” It was release in August 2010, and is a remake of the 1996 FM Towns game “ALLTYNEX.”
-The beautiful full polygon graphics of ALLTYNEX Second are not to be missed.
+Their newest release is “ALLTYNEX Second”.
+It was released in August 2010, and is a remake of the 1996 FM Towns game “ALLTYNEX.”
+The beautiful full polygon graphics are not to be missed.

 How do I buy doujin games?